Own-Data-Privateer/hoardy-mail/README.md

     imaparms count --ssl --host imap.example.com --user myself@example.com --passcmd "pass show mail/myself@example.com"
     ```

-- Delete seen messages older than 7 days from "INBOX" folder:
+- Delete all seen messages older than 7 days from `INBOX` folder:

   Assuming you fetched and backed up all your messages already this allows you to keep as little as possible on the server, so that if your account gets hacked, you won't be as vulnerable.